GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

 <details>
-<summary>After onboarding to SEED, I did not receive the successfully onboarded email.
+<summary style="font-size:18px">After onboarding to SEED, I did not receive the successfully onboarded email.
 What should I do?</summary>

 Possible reasons could be: